piqoni/matcha/README.md

 Run matcha with --help option to see current cli options:
 ```
   -build
-        dev: build
+    	Dev: Build matcha binaries in the bin directory
   -c string
     	Config file path (if you want to override the current directory config.yaml)
   -o string
-        OPML file path
+    	OPML file path to append feeds from opml files
-  -t    run in terminal mode
+  -t	Run Matcha in Terminal Mode, no markdown files will be created
 ```

 #### OPML Import